contextablemark/facebook-messenger-agui-client/README.md

 ---

 Questions or deployment issues?
-Open an issue or ping the AG-UI platform team.
+Open an issue here and consult the AG-UI protocol spec for integration details.